-Do not transport flammable, explosive, poisonous or other dangerous materials on your trailer.
+Do not transport flammable, explosive, poisonous or other dangerous materials in your trailer.

-The exception is fuel in the fuel tank of the boat being hauled.
+The exception is fuel in the tank of a vehicle or equipment being hauled.

-2.2.13 INOPERABLE BRAKES OR LIGHTS
+2.2.13 Inoperable Brakes Or Lights

 If your trailer has electric brakes, your tow vehicle will have an electric brake controller that sends power to the trailer brakes.